 The FMCSR are a comprehensive list of guidelines and specifications governing the operation and maintenance of commercial vehicles.
 Every interstate motor carrier is required to be knowledgeable of and comply with all the provisions of the FMCSR applicable to that motor carrier’s operations.
 Every driver and employee must be instructed regarding compliance with the FMCSR.
 Equipment and accessories required by the regulations must be maintained in compliance with all applicable performance and design criteria.
 No person may aid, abet, encourage or require a motor carrier or its drivers to violate any safety regulation.
 A trucking company can be held liable for any injury resulting from its violation an applicable provision of the FMCSR.
 An intrastate carrier or an entity transporting an exempt commodity may not be held liable for injuries resulting from an accident based on a violation of the FMCSR but may be held liable under common law theories of negligence.
 As with other federal regulations, agencies in most states have adopted the provisions of the FMCSR as applicable to any commercial vehicles operated within the state.

-Review the FMCSR to determine if the driver’s tractor-trailer met federal specifications.
+Review the FMCSR to determine if the driver or company violated any federal regulations.

-The shipper may be held liable if the accident was related to improper loading of the vehicle.
+Similar to a broker, a shipper may be held responsible for a driver’s actions if the shipper maintains control of the method and manner of the delivery process and can discipline the driver or if the shipper fails to look at the qualifications of the trucking company and the trucking company was clearly incompetent and unsafe.
+The shipper may also be held liable if the accident was related to improper loading of the vehicle.
 Under this theory of liability, a shipper who participates in the loading process is responsible under a common law theory of negligence for failing to properly secure the load.
 Although the basis of recovery is common law negligence, the FMCSR provides evidence of the applicable standard of care.
 If the trailer is sealed before it is picked up by the motor carrier, it is presumed that the shipper participated in the loading process.

 The shipper may also be held liable for the driver’s conduct if the shipper retains control over the transportation process.
 If the motor carrier is an independent contractor with the shipper, the shipper can be held responsible for negligent hiring if the shipper fails to investigate the minimum qualifications of the motor carrier on the issues of licensing, registration and insurance.
 A shipper is not liable for a driver’s actions simply by obtaining an oversized load permit for the shipment.